apache/flink-web/downloads.md

 to use Flink.
 If you plan to run Flink in YARN or process data stored in HDFS then select the version matching your installed Hadoop version.

-The binary releases marked with a Hadoop version come bundled with binaries for that Hadoop version, the binary release without bundled Hadoop can be used without Hadoop or with a Hadoop version that is installed in the environment, i.e. this version can pick up a Hadoop version from the classpath.
+The binary releases marked with a Hadoop version come bundled with binaries for that Hadoop version.
+The binary release without bundled Hadoop can be used without Hadoop or with a Hadoop version that is installed in the environment, i.e., this version can pick up a Hadoop version from the classpath.

 ### Binaries